georgecode/frog-app/README.md

 ## Our Mission

 Identifying frog and toad species is a complicated process for conservation biologists.
 The scientists working in the field have few options and often lose contact with the amphibians before they are able to conclusively identify them.
-The goal of this project was to create an app that
+The goal of this project was to create an app that:

-*A. Allow conservationists to easily reference a frog and toad species unique call.
+:frog: Allow conservationists to easily reference a frog and toad species unique call.
-*B. Allow them to keep contact with the species by returning calls.
+:frog:  Allow them to keep contact with the species by returning calls.

 ![page-gif](/demo.gif)

 ## Getting Started
+Getting started is easy just navigate to [www.NJFrogSounds.com](http://www.njfrogsounds.com) , click on the species of frog or toad you want to call and press the :arrow_forward: button to start calling that species.

-## MVP Functionality
+## App Successes

-## Authors
+## Usability and Testing

-## Team Dynamics

-* Schedule

-* Stand-Ups

-## Next Steps
+## Contributors

-## Contributing
+## Future features